Milswanca/VertexAnimationDocumentation/docs/va-asset-editor-custom-data.md

-# VA Asset Editor - Custom Data
+# Custom Data - Instance Variations

 This page details the custom data settings in the VA Asset Editor, which allow you to create variations between instances of your vertex animated meshes.

 ## Per Instance Custom Data

-The Per Instance Custom Data system is a powerful feature that enables dynamic material variation across instances.
+The Per Instance Custom Data system allows you to inject randomized or controlled float values into your instanced materials.
+This creates visual diversity across instances without the need for multiple materials or meshes.
 Each custom data entry consists of:

 - **Custom Data Name**: A unique identifier used to reference this parameter in your materials
 - **Custom Float Range**: Minimum and maximum values for the parameter